 Cord Tissue Banking and Its Benefits

-Additionally, MSCs are well-known for their capacity to influence repair through paracrine signalling, a type of cell-to-cell communication in which they exert anti-inflammatory and anti-fibrotic (anti-scarring) effects.
+Additionally, MSCs are well-known for their capacity to influence repair through paracrine signaling, a type of cell-to-cell communication in which they exert anti-inflammatory and anti-fibrotic (anti-scarring) effects.

-In contrast, private cord blood banks offer cord tissue banking to families for a fee, because regenerative medicine technologies are rapidly expanding and MSCs from a range of sources are now being explored in 800+ clinical trials worldwide.
+In contrast, private cord blood banks offer cord tissue banking to families for a fee, because regenerative medicine technologies are rapidly expanding and MSCs from a range of sources are being explored in over 1350+ clinical trials worldwide.

 History of Cord Tissue Banking